elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/README.md

 > [!IMPORTANT]
 > This guide assumes all commands are run from the `migration/calico-to-cilium` directory of the `compliantkubernetes-kubespray` repository.

+> [!IMPORTANT]
+> The Cilium pod subnet is preconfigured to `10.235.64.0/18`, in accordance with the recommended value from the official documentation.
+>
+> This should prevent any overlaps with the Calico subnet, assumed to have the `10.233.0.0/16` prefix.

 ## Prerequisites

 The migration uses the Cilium CLI for status checks, as well as the `evict` plugin for `kubectl`.